lrivallain/vuptime/_posts/2020-04-09-rest-loves-swagger-demo-part2.md

 client = vc_client.ApiClient(configuration)
 ```

-So we import our new `vc_client` module, we setup the target hostname, the authentication settings.
+So we import our new `vc_client` module, we setup the target hostname and the authentication settings.

 ### Get a new session